DennisSuitters/AuroraCMS/README.md

     - Sales Content.
       - Determines Sales periods to current date to suggest edits a month in advance for items older than 11 months in a Dashboard widget, for Valentine's Day, Easter, Mother's Day, Father's Day, Black Friday, Halloween, Small Business Day, and Christmas.
       - Front End parsing for Sales periods to promote items set with Sale periods for sales promotion.
+      - File Download options for electronic products, such as documents, ebooks.
+        - Download available directly from page when Order required isn't set.
+        - Option that file/s only available via Invoice, and time limit.
+        - Download link sent via Invoice when Invoice is Paid.
   - Newsletters.
   - Proofs.
     - User accessible area.